cconklin/iridium/README.md

   MyModule.my_namespaced_func() # => 5
 ```

+Modules and classes can be namespaced in a similar manner.
+The method of accessing them is like `MyModule.MyClass`.
+Accessing in this manner is required even when within the scope of `MyModule`.

 #### Composing objects from Modules

 Modules can be included by classes, which grant their attributes to the classes instances.
 Alternatively, Modules can be extended, which provides their attributes to the extending object directly.
 While only Classes and Modules can `include` Modules, any object can `extend` modules.